 Determining Needed Finances – While your student may have every intention of studying abroad, you as parents and family members may need to consider how that fits in your family’s budget.
 There are extras that come with a semester abroad – airfare for the student, potential airfare for you to visit your student in his country of study, cost of EuroRail passes for student travel, and more.
 You may wish to have time to begin saving for those items now.
 Information about financial aid is available online.

 For more information about all the considerations of studying abroad, visit the Study Abroad main page or their section specifically for parents.
-Encourage your student to sign up for a Study Abroad information session and begin working with one of our study abroad counselors.
+Encourage your student to sign up for an information session and begin working with one of our study abroad counselors.

 If your student doesn’t want to spend a whole semester abroad, or doesn’t want to spend time doing academics, what other options are there?
 For students interested in international service, there are a number of life changing opportunities to travel to and serve people in another country.